Chelsea's defensive disasterclass in shock West Brom defeat leaves Tuchel's unbeaten run in tatters | Goal.com

 The 36-year-old defender was booked twice for two rash challenges but both of his tackles came after Jorginho had turned over possession in dangerous areas.

-It summed up what was already a sloppy display from the hosts, even though they were 1-0 up at the time, with Pulisic having tapped home a rebound, after Marcos Alonso's fine free kick had come back off the post.
+It summed up what was already a sloppy display from the hosts, even though they were 1-0 up at the time of Silva's dismissal, with Pulisic having tapped home a rebound after Marcos Alonso's fine free kick had come back off the post.

-Matheus Pereira scored twice before half-time to end a 12-hour run without conceding a goal for Tuchel's side.
-Silva's dismissal undoubtedly had a huge effect when Sam Johnstone's long ball landed at the feet of Pereira, who lobbed Edouard Mendy to make it 1-1.
+What followed was a stunning collapse, with Matheus Pereira scoring twice in first-half injury time, as Chelsea's 12-hour run without conceding a goal went up in smoke.

+The effects of Silva's sending-off were obvious as a long punt upfield from West Brom goalkeeper Sam Johnstone was allowed to reach the feet of Pereira, who lobbed Edouard Mendy to make it 1-1.

-Seconds later, both Jorginho and Reece James were at fault with Pereira being allowed several touches in the Blues' box before making it 2-1.
+Seconds later, both Jorginho and Reece James were at fault as Pereira was allowed several touches in the Blues' box before putting the visitors ahead.

-Pulisic's goal did not prevent him from being replaced by Mason Mount at half-time, but things turned even worse for Chelsea as goals from Callum Robinson and Mbaye Diagne made it 4-1.
+Pulisic's goal did not prevent him from being replaced by Mason Mount at half-time, but things turned even worse for Chelsea as well-worked goals from Callum Robinson and Mbaye Diagne saw the Baggies open up a remarkable 4-1 lead.

-Mount made it 4-2 after unselfish work from Werner, who now has more assists than goals this season in all competitions, but it was too little too late.
+Mount pulled a goal back after unselfish work from Werner, who now has more assists (11) than goals (10) this season in all competitions, but it was a case of too little, too late for the home side.

-Remarkably, Robinson struck again in added time to make it 5-2 to ensure West Brom secured their joint-biggest win at Stamford Bridge, last winning 5-2 here in 1928-29.
+Indeed, Robinson struck again in added time as West Brom equalled their biggest-ever at Stamford Bridge, with the Baggies last winning 5-2 here in 1928-29.

+A shell-shocked Tuchel was left with plenty of food for thought, telling BT Sport, "I did not see it coming, so now we have to take our responsibilities – me included – and shake it off."

-Tuchel's positive and focused coaching methods had papered over the cracks from the Frank Lampard era.
-However, they still do exist and, on occasions, they will reappear.
+However, it's a result that will take time to "digest", as the manager put it.
+Tuchel's positive and focused coaching methods had papered over the cracks from the Frank Lampard era but this game provided evidence that they will continue to reappear during the rebuilding job.

-Given Chelsea have risen from 10th into the top four since Tuchel's arrival, this result is not a disaster but all honeymoon periods eventually end at this club.
-Equally, Tuchel's good work is not going to be undone by a poor game on the back of an international break.
+Given Chelsea have risen from 10th into the top four since Tuchel's arrival, one defeat is hardly a disaster and all of the momentum built up by the manager's good work to date will not be lost because of a poor performance, which, tellingly, arrived after the international break.

+It was simply a reminder that this new project remains in its infancy, with too many top talents still underperforming.

+Indeed, this most unexpected defensive disasterclass has probably taught Tuchel a valuable lesson about which players he can rely on – and, more importantly, those that he can't.